dheerajydv19/Google-Dorks-Simplified/README.md

 Google dorks can be used to find a variety of inforamion in many aspects but it mainly used to find the inforamion described below -

 - critical information of a website, company, organization, softwares
-- blogs, articlse, research papers, etc on a particular topic
+- blogs, articles, research papers, etc on a particular topic
 - leaked courses and ebooks
 - reviews about a company, it's product and about it's services
 - finding solutions of answers of textbook questions

-Apart from these, their exist many other kind of information which can be find vai google dorks very easily.
+Apart from these, their exist many other kind of information which can be find via google dorks very easily.

 ## How to use Google Dorks